TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilient-battery-automation.md

 # Refactoring

 The Composite Automation Pattern works best when automations are focused on modifications of the shared resource.
 In queued mode, automation actions are equivalent to a critical section.
-You want to keep them as short as possible and in particular avoid asynchronous operations when possible.
+You want to keep them as short as possible and in particular avoid including unrelated asynchronous operations.

 Anything that doesn't need to be inside the critical section should be factored out into a separate automation.